Wagner-67/Wagner-67/README.md

 ###

-<p align="left">✨ Creating bugs for 2 years<br>📚 I'm currently learning Symfony and PHP<br>🎯 Goals: Master a few skills so I don’t look like a total dummy<br>🎲 Fun fact: I used to version-control my projects with folders and USB backups, completely ignoring Git existence</p>
+<p align="left">✨ Creating bugs for 2 years<br>📚  I'm currently learning Symfony and PHP<br>🎯 Goals: Master a few skills so I don’t look like a total dummy<br>🎲 Fun fact: Fun fact: I used to version-control my projects with folders and USB backups, completely ignoring Git existence</p>

 ###